RobertCheng-956/RobertCheng-956/README.md

 ### Hi there 👋
-🔭 I’m a student in Chongqing University of Posts and Telecommunications
+- 🔭 I’m a student in Chongqing University of Posts and Telecommunications
+- 🌱 I’m currently learning Python, PHP
 <!--
 **RobertCheng-956/RobertCheng-956** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...